uShip Safe Transportation Guide

 Verify the credentials of any service provider you choose to do business with.
-Federal government sites such as Vehicle & Operator Service Agency may provide you with useful information about your service provider.
+Federal government sites such as Driver & Vehicle Standards Agency may provide you with useful information about your service provider.

 After the delivery is booked, you and your service provider should execute a written contract outlining the details of your agreement.
 This is very important in case there is a disagreement about service.

 Some service providers request an upfront deposit.
 If your service provider requests an upfront deposit, be sure that the details of that deposit, such as the circumstances in which it is refundable, are clearly outlined in the contract.